Downland: Distribution

-The largest area of downland in southern England is formed by Salisbury Plain, mainly in Wiltshire.
+The largest area of downland in southern England is formed by Salisbury Plain plateau, mainly in Wiltshire.
 To the southwest, downlands continue via Cranborne Chase into Dorset as the Dorset Downs and southwards through Hampshire as the Hampshire Downs onto the Isle of Wight.
 To the northeast, downlands continue along the Berkshire Downs and Chiltern Hills through parts of Berkshire, Oxfordshire, Buckinghamshire, Hertfordshire, Bedfordshire and into Cambridgeshire.
-To the east downlands are found north of the Weald in Surrey, Kent and part of Greater London, forming the North Downs.
-To the southeast the downlands continue into West Sussex and East Sussex as the South Downs.
-Similar chalk hills are also found further north in Lincolnshire and Yorkshire where they are known as the Wolds.
+To the east, the downlands split — divided by the Weald of Sussex and Kent between — forming the North Downs running from Surrey via the southern part of Greater London to Kent, with the South Downs continuing to the southeast into West Sussex and East Sussex.
+Similar chalk hills are also found further north in Lincolnshire and Yorkshire, where they are known as the Wolds.

+Both the English Downs and the Wolds / the Weald are hilly areas, the distinction between them is that as these downlands have an underlying chalk or limestone rock, which often is at or close to the surface, so this meant that this land was largely turfed with grass and relatively devoid of trees due to the soil being too thin, whereas the Wolds and the Weald, having deeper surface alluvial soil layers, were "forested hills".

 Geology

 The Chalk Group is a sequence of Upper Cretaceous limestones.
-The dominant lithology is relatively soft porous white chalk with only poorly-defined bedding.
+The dominant lithology is relatively soft porous white chalk with only poorly defined bedding.
 The chalk is classified as a biomicrite, with microscopic coccoliths and other fine-grained fossil debris in a matrix of micrite mud.
 Small amounts of silica were also deposited, mainly from sponge spicules, which moved during diagenesis and accumulated to form flints.
 The Chalk Group either directly overlies the impermeable uppermost Lower Cretaceous Gault Clay or permeable Upper Greensand Formation above the Gault Clay.

 Since its deposition, the chalk in southern England has been uplifted, faulted, fractured and folded by the distant effects of the Alpine Orogeny.
 The fracturing has greatly increased the chalk's permeability, such that it is a major aquifer.
 Sedimentary basins formed by rifting during the Triassic to Early Cretaceous were inverted during the Late Paleogene to Miocene leading to the formation of structures such as the Wealden Anticline and the Portland-Wight Monocline.
 Later erosion has produced the characteristic ridges of the downland landscape.
 The landscape was further modified during the Quaternary period by the area's proximity to the southern edge of the ice sheets formed during the last ice age.
 These periglacial effects included significant amounts of dissolution of the chalk and the modification of existing valleys due to a combination of frozen ground and snowmelt.